bring-shrubbery/SVG-to-SwiftUI/README.md

 ## Author

-Please consider following this project's author, Antoni Silvestrovič on [Github](https://github.com/bring-shrubbery) or [Bluesky](https://bsky.app/profile/bring-shrubbery.bsky.social), and consider starring the project to show your ❤️ and support.
+Please consider following this project's author, Antoni Silvestrovič on [Github](https://github.com/bring-shrubbery) or [Bluesky](https://bsky.app/profile/bring-shrubbery.bsky.social), or by starring the project to show your ❤️ and support.

 ## License